What is an apprenticeship?

 Higher and Degree Apprenticeships offer an exciting new way to enter professional careers and gain valuable work experience while achieving a degree-level qualification.

-Today there are 75 Higher and Degree Apprenticeships available, including foundation degrees, HNDs and full honours degrees.
+Today there are over 343 Higher and Degree Apprenticeships available, including foundation degrees, HNDs and full honours degrees.
 These cover more than 100 different job roles, ranging from legal services to banking and engineering, with many more in development.

 Why should your child choose an apprenticeship?